-Three undergraduate students from the College of Biological Sciences have been named 2025 Fulbright Scholars, marking a record moment for the CBS community.
-This year, Sayumi Ranasinghe, Marie Ronnander, and Madison Cocker will embark on international research and teaching opportunities through the prestigious program.
+Three College of Biological Sciences undergraduates, as well as a Ph.D. student, were named 2025 Fulbright Scholars, marking a record moment for the CBS community.
+This year, Sayumi Ranasinghe, Marie Ronnander, Madison Cocker, and Vanessa Czeszynski will embark on international research and teaching opportunities through the prestigious program.

 Sayumi Ranasinghe is a Spring 2025 graduate from the University of Minnesota with a major in microbiology and minors in pharmacology and German, has been awarded a Fulbright to conduct research at the University of Veterinary Medicine Hannover in Germany.
 Her research career began in Professor Anna Tischler’s lab with work on Mycobacterium tuberculosis and 2024 summer work in Hannover she did through the DAAD RISE program.
 After her Fulbright year, she plans to pursue a PhD focused on zoonotic diseases.